Judy Collins Then, Judy Collins Now: Interview

 On March 21, 1964, a budding 24-year-old folk singer named Judy Collins stepped onto the stage of The Town Hall in New York City to give her first solo concert at a major venue.
 Accompanied only by a bassist/cellist and a banjo/guitar player, she sang a parade of songs penned by such notable composers as Bob Dylan, Tom Paxton, Billy Edd Wheeler and Fred Neil.
 The performance was recorded and released that summer by her label, Elektra Records, as The Judy Collins Concert, and although it didn’t chart, it found favor among fans of folk music, who marveled at Collins’ crystalline vocal delivery and heartfelt interpretations.

-Long ago acknowledged as one of the most beloved and important singer-songwriters of the past half-century, Collins, born May 1, 1939, is celebrating that pivotal event with a new album.
+Long ago acknowledged as one of the most beloved and important singer-songwriters of the past half-century, Collins, born May 1, 1939, celebrated that pivotal event with a new album.
 In February 2021, with the Covid pandemic in full swing, she returned to The Town Hall to reprise songs from that early release, adding and substituting a few while revisiting several of the tunes she sang that evening.
-The new album, simply titled Live at the Town Hall, NYC, finds Collins’ voice as strong as ever.
+The album, simply titled Live at the Town Hall, NYC, finds Collins’ voice as strong as ever.

 An ad for Collins’ 2021 Town Hall concert